-The unique aspects and complexities of emergency care are explored within the following specialty courses: NURS 6301 Concepts in Advanced Emergency Nursing, NURS 6143 Fundamentals of Point of Care Ultrasound for the Advanced Practice Provider, NURS 6305 Advanced Health Assessment Application for the Adult-Gerontology ACNP, NURS 6385 Practicum in Emergency Care I, and NURS 6395 Practicum in Emergency Care II.
+The unique aspects and complexities of emergency care are explored within the following specialty courses: NURS 6301 Concepts in Advanced Emergency Nursing, NURS 6143 Fundamentals of Point of Care Ultrasound for the Advanced Practice Provider, NURS 6305 Advanced Health Applications for the Family/Emergency Nurse Practitioner, NURS 6361 Pathophysiology & Collaborative Management in Emergent & Critical Care, NURS 6365 Trauma, Emergency & Critical Care Clinical I, NURS 6385 Practicum in Emergency Care I, and NURS 6395 Practicum in Emergency Care II.
 Additionally, other courses have been modified to allow for varied learning experiences necessary for the ENP.